Preparedness & Response Plan

-Telework should be considered for all employees who are not essential to operations, and whose job duties reasonably allow them to telework.
-Telework is not guaranteed.
+Remote work will be considered for all employees who are not essential to operations, and whose job duties reasonably allow them to telework.
+Remote work is not guaranteed.
 All remote work must be coordinated and authorized by department managers and approved by the City Manager and Human Resources Director.
 Business-related travel is restricted to essential travel only.

 Enhanced Cleaning and Disinfecting (reference Appendix E)

-In the event that an employee or member of the public that has been in the facility in the past seven days tests positive for COVID-19, the following procedure will be followed:
+In the event that an employee or member of the public that has been in the facility in the last seven days tests positive for COVID-19, the following procedure will be followed: